Subject Leader: David Smith

-At Orston Primary our intent in Mathematics is to teach a rich, balanced and progressive curriculum, using maths to reason, problem solve and develop a fluent understanding in each area.
+At Orston Primary our intent in Mathematics is to teach a rich, balanced and progressive curriculum, using maths to reason, problem solve and develop fluency and understanding in each strand of the National Curriculum Programme of Study.

 We agree with the mastery principle that pupils should broadly move through the curriculum at the same pace.
 As far as possible, pupils stay together on the same topic with necessary differentiation such as removing barriers and providing targeted support.